History of Community of Hope International

 What We've Achieved

 As Community of Hope classes were being taught regularly at St. Luke’s, training centers were being started in churches, hospitals, hospices, and care centers across Texas and other states.
-Now a fourteen-week curriculum, COH has grown to over 125 centers established across the United States, British Columbia, Canada, Mexico, and in Malawi, Africa.
-Appropriately, it is now called Community of Hope International.
+The curriculum was expanded into a fourteen-week format as centers continued to grow across the United States, British Columbia, Canada, Mexico, and in Malawi, Africa.